Salvadora Debayle

-Biography
+Early life and education

-She was the daughter of Dr. Louis Henri Debayle, who was of French descent, and Casimira Sacasa Sacasa, the daughter of President Roberto Sacasa Sarria and niece of President Juan Bautista Sacasa.
-By maternal line, she came from one of the most distinguished and important families at the political level of the country, in addition to being linked to family ties with most of the Creole families in Nicaragua.
+Ana Salvadora Debayle Sacasa was born in Leon, Nicaragua as a daughter of Dr. Louis Henri Debayle Pallais, who was of French and Spanish descent, and Casimira Sacasa Sacasa, a daughter of President Roberto Sacasa Sarria and a niece of President Juan Bautista Sacasa.
+Salvadora had four brothers and three sisters.
+By her maternal line, she came from one of the most distinguished and important families in the country, and she also had ties with most of the other Criollo families in Nicaragua.

-In 1913, she was studying in Belgium with her sister Margarita; a year later, upon the outbreak of the First World War, they were transferred to London, England, United Kingdom, and later to Philadelphia, Pennsylvania, United States, where they studied at Beechwood School, Jenkintown.
-Recently arrived from Europe, she had an attack of appendicitis and on a visit made by her brother Luis Manuel Debayle to the hospital, he arrived accompanied by his friend, Anastasio Somoza García, nicknamed by his American friends as "Sony", who would later become the founder of the Somoza dynasty in Nicaragua.
+In 1913, Salvadora was studying in Belgium with her sister Margarita; a year later, upon the outbreak of the World War I, they were transferred to London, in the United Kingdom, and later to Philadelphia, Pennsylvania, in the United States, where they studied at Beechwood School in Jenkintown, Pennsylvania.
+Recently arrived from Europe, Salvadora had an attack of appendicitis.
+During a visit by her brother Luis Manuel Debayle to the hospital, he arrived accompanied by his friend Anastasio Somoza García, nicknamed "Sony" by his US American friends, who would later become the founder of the Somoza dynasty in Nicaragua.

+Personal life

-They married in Philadelphia, Pennsylvania, in 1919, in a civil ceremony, without the consent of the bride's parents, who did not look favorably on the middle-class young Somoza to be the husband of their aristocratic daughter; Dr. Debayle and Mrs. Casimira are said to have reluctantly accepted the marriage.
-The religious ceremony took place in the cathedral of León with great luxury.
+Debayle and Somoza married in a civil ceremony in Philadelphia, in 1919, without the consent of the bride's parents, who did not look favorably on the middle-class young Somoza as husband to their aristocratic daughter; Dr. Debayle and Mrs. Casimira are said to have reluctantly accepted the marriage.
+The subsequent religious ceremony took place in the cathedral of León, Nicaragua, with great luxury.
 Salvadora's father-in-law, Senator Anastasio Somoza Reyes, presented her with a diamond necklace, in addition to giving the couple $500 at the time.
 "Salvadorita" and Anastasio went abroad on their honeymoon for almost a year.

 They had three children: Lillian, Luis Anastasio and Anastasio Somoza Debayle.